vorticose/nina.plugin.nightsummary/README.md

 The plugins for N.I.N.A. are C# class libraries, that expose certain classes to be imported by the application using the [Managed Extensibility Framework (MEF)](https://docs.microsoft.com/en-us/dotnet/framework/mef/).
 Currently plugins are capable to extend the advanced sequencer's functionality by creating new instructions, instruction sets, triggers or conditions.

+## Setting up the project

+A Visual Studio Extension can be downloaded and installed in the [download section of the template repository](https://bitbucket.org/Isbeorn/nina.plugin.template/downloads/NINA.Plugin.Template.Wizard.vsix).
+Simply install the extension and create a new project afterwards by selecting the new template.
+With it you can quickly setup an example project containing all necessary presets and some quick examples to get you started.

 ## Important Topics to consider
 ### Namespaces and Type names